 We cast off the mooring at 0647 and motored along the W side of Arki.
 During this we raised the mainsail and motor-sailed to Samiopoula, the small island on the S side of Samos.
 The wind was 5-14 knots NNW on our course of 019.

-By the time we lowered the dinghy had a good swim we were attacked by numerous smallflies, particularly vicious in their bite.
+By the time we lowered the dinghy and had a good swim we were attacked by numerous smallflies, particularly vicious in their bite.
 We killed and killed but the flies were endless.
 We gave up and at 1120 raised the anchor and headed to the Tsopela (Τσόπελα) cove [37° 38.4' N 026° 50' E] 1.9 M away.
 We arrived there at 1145 and anchored in 5.5 m depth letting out about 40 m of scope.

-The wind in Tsopela was light but came variable from directions and the boat was slowly gyrating.
+The wind in Tsopela was light but it came variable from directions and the boat was slowly gyrating.
 However, there were significantly less flies here.
 We had our lunch in peace and spent a pleasant afternoon.
 I finished reading Mukherjee Siddhartha’s Gene: An Intimate History and started Vanish by Tess Gerritsen, a mystery.

 In the evening we prepared for our return to the marina.
 We were planning to be there by 7 PM tomorrow.

 At 1015 we left Tsopela and motored, towing the dinghy, 1.6 M east to Kyriakou (Κυριακού) [37° 38.3' N 026° 51.8' E] where we arrived at 1035.
 On the way we ran the water-maker and re-filled the empty bottles.
 We anchored in 4 m depth with 35 m of chain.
 I snorkeled and checked the anchor.
 It was well set.